National Assembly of Environmentally Affected Groups Warns of an “Environmental Disaster” in Mexico

 We need to make each other responsible for publicizing the true depth of environmental destruction that has reached our country, as well as our important resistance movement.
 We have to make this visible in our regions, in the whole country, and around the world.

-We have to stop this shame in its tracks; we need a life for ourselves and for our children.
+We have to stop this shameful destruction in its tracks; we need a life for ourselves and for our children.

 6. What are some of the struggles in which the members of ANAA have been participating?